 IV.
-Scholarship documentation section, including information on the significance of publication or distribution venues (including acceptance rates and rank of journals, status and scope of publishers, distributors, galleries, etc.), information on nature of collaboration in co-authored works, relevant peer reviews (including readers' reviews, acceptance by publishers or distributors, published reviews, and if appropriate evidence from relevant citation indices, using the unit's criteria.
+Scholarship documentation section, including information on the significance of publication or distribution venues (including acceptance rates and rank of journals, status and scope of publishers, distributors, galleries, etc.), information on nature of collaboration in co-authored works, relevant peer reviews (such as readers' reviews if work is still unpublished, acceptance by publishers or distributors, published reviews, and if appropriate evidence from relevant citation indices, using the unit's criteria.
 No original scholarly/professional/creative material is placed here; rather it is presented in the Scholarly Appendix.